What's going on at the cottages? - The Sunnybank Blog! 2023

 Mar 17 Having arrived at Caroline's for Richard's birthday, we went to a Korean BBQ restaurant where we cooked our platter of meat on a fire pit/griddle in the middle of the table.
 Megan is into K-Pop (Korean pop music) so that was why we ate Korean that evening.
 It was a great experience with clouds of smoke produced but the ventilation system meant that the alarm do not go off!

-Mar 2 Although Jill had moved into Cobbleholes cottage to avoid passing it on to Richard, it didn't work and Rich finally tested positive but only ever with a very weak line (more of a smudge than a line!).
+Mar 2 Although Jill had moved into Cobbleholes cottage to avaoid passing it on to Richard, it didn't work and Rich finally tested positive but only ever with a very weak line (more of a smudge than a line!).

 Feb 23